Cole4651/prescription-finder/README.md

 ## How to Install and Run the Project
 1. Install Node.js
-2. In terminal type npm install
+2. In terminal type 'npm install'
-3. In terminal type npm start
+3. In terminal type 'npm start'
 ## How to use the Project
 Open the link and create an account to start making events to add the the calendar.